Intended Learning Outcomes

 - identify the anatomical differences in the adult and neonatal respiratory system

-- consider an appropriate position to maximise lung volume or ventilation in an neonate
+- consider an appropriate position to maximise lung volume or ventilation in a neonate

 - recognise the role of physiotherapy at different stages of common paediatric respiratory conditions